SmartTokenLabs/token-negotiator/README.md

   negotiator.on('proof', () => {

-    // the proof will be recieved here (valid or failed)
+    // the proof will be received here (valid or failed)

   });